Why I'm Catholic

 Here is where the argument became unavoidable for me.

-If Christ is the head of the Church, and the Church is His body, then the body must be one, because Christ is one.
+If Christ is the head of the Church, and the Church is his body, then the body must be one, because Christ is one.
 If the gates of hell will not prevail against it, then the Church must be intact, because Christ promised it would be.
-If He is with His people always, to the end of the age, then there has never been a moment in history when the Church ceased to exist or lost its way so thoroughly that it needed to be replaced.
+If he is with his people always, to the end of the age, then there has never been a moment in history when the Church ceased to exist or lost its way so thoroughly that it needed to be replaced.

 Where Is the Body?